Thursday of Week 5 of Ordinary Time – First Reading

 Note also here, there is a play on the similar-sounding Hebrew words ishsha (‘woman’) and ishah (‘her man’).
 The writer then reflects that:

-Literally, “one flesh”.
-Classical Hebrew has no specific word for “body”.
+They become literally “one flesh”.
+Classical Hebrew has no specific word for ‘body’.
 The sacred writer also stresses the fact that conjugal union is willed by God.
 We have here a beautiful image of marriage, one that has been experienced again and again.
 Often, it is only when the union is broken by the death of one partner that the closeness of the union is fully realised.

-The story of the creation of Woman as “helpmate” to the Man also reminds us that perhaps the most ecstatic experience of human living is when a couple, passionately bonded body to body, express their love for each other in a way that cannot be surpassed.
+The story of the creation of Woman as ‘helpmate’ to the Man also reminds us that perhaps the most ecstatic experience of human living is when a couple, passionately bonded body to body, express their love for each other in a way that cannot be surpassed.
 Where body, mind and spirit fuse in one perfect expression of union.
-Indeed it is not good for a man or a woman “to be alone”.
+Indeed it is not good that a man or a woman “should be alone”.